leopro/trip-planner/README.md

 - A duplicated Route could be added to the Trip
 - Trade-off: removed InternalIdentity value object
 - Fix: Date::input should be a DateTime
+- Trade-off: we need a custom Event Dispatcher

 Application
 ========================